 |Economic Impacts of Biodiesel in Iowa|

 Biodiesel producers are a vital part of a manufacturing sector that adds substantial value to agricultural commodities produced in Iowa, and makes a significant contribution to the Iowa economy.
-Iowa’s 12 biodiesel plants produced 184 million gallons of biodiesel in 2012, accounting for about 17 percent of all U.S. biodiesel.
+Iowa’s 12 biodiesel plants produced 230 million gallons of biodiesel in 2013.

-A study* of 2012 biodiesel production levels shows an increase in economic activity generated by biodiesel production supported almost 5,000 permanent jobs.
-The industry’s contribution to the state GDP is almost $400 million.
+A study* of 2013 biodiesel production levels shows an increase in economic activity generated by biodiesel production supported more than 7,000 permanent jobs.

 BY THE NUMBERS: